Perfect Pairings & Recipes for

 Soda

-To map these harmonies, we analysed thousands of ingredients, breaking each one down across 150 flavour dimensions, identifying which notes complement and contrast.
-Our analysis reveals, for example, how cocoa powder's cocoa tones ground soda, and how instant espresso's javaine notes create a surprising synergy with its clean sweetness.
+To chart these harmonies, we analysed thousands of ingredients, each deconstructed across 150 distinct flavour dimensions, pinpointing the notes that best complement this ingredient’s profile.
+Our findings reveal, for instance, how lard's adipose tones can enrich soda, or how instant espresso's javaine notes create an unexpectedly harmonious bridge with the bright minerality.

 Flavour Profile Of Soda Across 150 Dimensions Of Flavour